Vandravon/Vandravon/README.md

 - 👋 Hi, I’m @Vandravon!
+- :disappointed_relieved: Smoll beginning, smoll code...
 - 👀 I’m interested in web dev!
 - 🌱 I’m currently learning HTML, CSS, JS!
-- 💞️ I’m looking to collaborate on Web small projects!
+- 💞️ Now I'm pretty shy and trying to get better, but I hope I can collaborate on Web small projects later!
 - 📫 How to reach me: Github only (soon I'll add more!)

 <!---